petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 }
 ```

 This Java class uses the `ContentStructureResource` API to retrieve content structures from a specific Liferay site.
-The main method builds an instance of `ContentStructureResource` with authentication credentials ("test@liferay.com" and "learn").
-It then calls the `getSiteContentStructuresPage()` method, passing the site ID, to fetch a paginated list of content structures for the site.
+The main method builds an instance of `ContentStructureResource` with authentication credentials (`test@liferay.com` and `learn`).
+It then passes the site ID into the `getSiteContentStructuresPage()` method to fetch a paginated list of content structures for the site.
 The result is printed to the console using `System.out.println()`.
 The pagination is set to return the first page with two items per page.

 ## Getting the Web Content Templates